Ulrich Rückriem: Life and work

-In the 1960s and 1070s, Rückriem worked in the quarry of Dolomite at Anldorf, museum Städel in Frankfurt am Main, Stedelijk Museum Amsterdam and Neue Nationalgalerie Berlin followed.
-Rückriem was invited to participate at the documenta i.
+In the 1960s and 1970s, Rückriem worked in the quarry of Dolomite at Anldorf, museum Städel in Frankfurt am Main, Stedelijk Museum Amsterdam and Neue Nationalgalerie Berlin followed.
+Rückriem was invited to participate in the documenta i.

 Many of the works of art of Rückriem are accessible to the public as public art, mostly in Germany, but also in Spain, France, England, Ireland and others.
 A particularly impressive one of these is Siglo XX (1995), an installation in the open fields close to the locality of Abiego (Spain).
 It consists of 20 steles of granite from O Porriño, arranged in a manner analogous to the eight queens puzzle.

 A permanent installation of about 100 sculptures by Rückriem is at Sculpture Halls Ulrich Rückriem in Sinsteden, near Cologne.
 The halls and presentation were devised by the artist himself.